blukatdevelopment/UnchainedWorldsOld/gm_tools/guide_to_power.md

 the background, have a very good reason for it, and see if you can minimize that as much as possible.

+### Conclusion
+GM-facing rule sets can be constructed flexibly, depending on player interest.
+This version of the guide to power contains the Power Lite rules, but more may be added in the future.
+As a GM, feel free to develop your own.

 ## Power Lite
 This is the minimalist take.
 It has four tiers, all reflecting how invested your players are in the system, and thus how complex the mechanics get.